geo-mak/interconnect/SPECS.md

 - **Definition**: A struct serves as a unit of data exchange.
 - **Representation**:
   - Fixed message: Represented as `struct`.
-  - Dynamic message: Represented internally as `VStruct`.
+  - Dynamic message: Represented as `VStruct`. `VStruct` is an internal type and can't be defined in the syntax.
 - **Storage**:
   - Fixed message: The same as `struct`.
   - Dynamic message: Stored as two consecutive blocks, the virtual layout and the fields' layout.